SOULGATE777/SOUL-GATE-AI-MODELS/profile_prod/preprocesamiento/README.md

 ## Overview

 The Profile Preprocessing module is a specialized face detection and preprocessing service designed to prepare profile (lateral) facial images for downstream analysis.
-It uses a trained Faster R-CNN model to detect profile faces that may be too far away in images, crops them with appropriate padding, resizes them while maintaining proportions, and outputs them in base64 format for seamless integration with other services.
+It uses a trained Faster R-CNN model to detect profile faces that may be too far away in images, optionally applies intelligent face rotation alignment using anthropometric point detection for standardized orientation, crops them with appropriate padding, resizes them while maintaining proportions, and outputs them in base64 format for seamless integration with other services.

 ## Features

 ### Core Capabilities
 - **Profile Face Detection**: Uses Faster R-CNN trained specifically for profile face detection
+- **Face Rotation Alignment**: Automatically aligns profile faces using anthropometric point detection (points 34 and 10) to create vertical alignment before processing
 - **Intelligent Cropping**: Crops detected faces with configurable padding around bounding boxes
 - **Aspect Ratio Preservation**: Maintains original proportions while resizing to target dimensions
 - **Base64 Output**: Converts processed images to base64 format for easy API integration